-Decree 291/014 requires the IFRS for SMEs Standard (at the date of the decree, translated into Spanish and published on the website of the Internal Audit Office of Uruguay) to be applied by SMEs that:
+Decree 291/14 requires the IFRS for SMEs Standard (at the date of the decree, translated into Spanish and published on the website of the Internal Audit Office of Uruguay) to be applied by SMEs:

-- Do not have public accountability in accordance with the provisions of Section 1 of the IFRS for SMEs Standard.
+- that do not have public accountability in accordance with the provisions of Section 1 of the IFRS for SMEs Standard;

-- Total indebtedness to entities controlled by the Central Bank of Uruguay (CBU), in any time of year, do not exceed 5% of the Net Asset Value for Financial Accountability (a regulatory measure imposed by the CBU).
+- whose total indebtedness to entities controlled by the Central Bank of Uruguay (CBU), in any time of year, does not exceed 5% of the Net Asset Value for Financial Accountability (a regulatory measure imposed by the CBU);

-- Do not have participation of the state (as defined by a decree from 2002).
+- that do not have participation of the state (as defined by a decree from 2002);

-- Do not control or controlled by entities excluded by the preceding items.
+- that do not control or are controlled by entities excluded by the preceding items.

 The decree adds a few further requirements for those SMEs, including permitting the use of the revaluation model for property, plant and equipment (this was added to the IFRS for SMEs Standard in 2015) and capitalisation of borrowing costs in line with IAS 23 (this is inconsistent with the IFRS for SMEs Standard).